 After we posted an image on our Facebook page, we got an overwhelming response from people wanting to know more.
 A few chipped in what they knew of the steel-wheel reminder of another era.
 Our search yielded very little, not much online.

 “Wait a minute,” I said, “I know a guy.”
 One or two lifetimes ago I had met Fred back when I was a local weekly newspaper editor.
 So, I called him, and he knew exactly what I was talking about.
 He gave me a name and that’s where the search started.
 From that name, I got another name, and from that name a third name, name after name, I finally got to the owner, Robert.
 He seemed like a nice enough guy talking to him on the phone, so I asked to meet with him to get more information on the car.
 “Yeah, I’ll meetcha on Monday.
 I’ll bring my briefcase.”

 Briefcase?
 What had we gotten in to?
 Were we about to go head to head with some high-powered negotiator who kept his life in his briefcase?

 We knew where we were going, we just didn’t know how to get there.
 We followed his directions and the snow tracks in to the farm-yard, past the house to where a pickup truck was parked outside a large metal farm shop.
 That was about as good a sign as any that the man with the briefcase was nearby.

 The shop door was locked.
 I called him on the phone and after a couple of minutes, he unlocked the door from inside.
 Were we about to meet the high-powered negotiator with a briefcase?
 Were we going to need an attorney?
 A high priced team of negotiators?
 A hitman?

-We meet Robert, the rail car expert
+We meet Robert, a Great Northern rail car expert

 No. Robert was anything but; in his late 60’s, smiling, charming, a bit of a silver ponytail under his cowboy hat.